• Skip to primary navigation

 And don't let your low-carb charcuterie board sit out for more than 2 hours, maybe even less if the temperature outside is hot.

-If it sits out more than 2 hours, the food may spoil and you run the risk of making your guests sick.
+If it sits out more than 2 hours, the food may spoil, and you risk making your guests sick.

 Make ahead and storage